Career & Technical Education

 Rhode Island Career and Technical (CTE) Industry-Specific Program Standards

-Standards have been approved by the CTE Board of Trustees on December 16, 2022 and endorsed by the K-12 Council on Elementary and Secondary Education on December 20, 2022.
+New standards have been approved by the CTE Board of Trustees on June 16, 2023 and will be endorsed by the K-12 Council on Elementary and Secondary Education in the fall of 2023.

 CTE Industry Program Standards